Team Germany

 Research Associate

-Viktória Borda is an Assistant Research Fellow and Deputy Head of Department at the Department of Community and Social Studies, Faculty of Humanities and Social Sciences, University of Pécs (Hungary).
+Viktória Borda, head of qualitative research project part in Hungary, is an Assistant Research Fellow and Deputy Head of the Department of Community and Social Studies, Faculty of Humanities and Social Sciences, University of Pécs.
 She is currently completing her PhD in Urban Sociology at the Doctoral School of Demography and Sociology, University of Pécs.
-Alongside her academic work, she has extensive experience as an expert in national and local development program-design and also coordinated and participated in several applied research and development projects focusing on social inclusion, community development and practice-oriented social work education.
+Alongside her academic work, she has extensive experience as an expert in national and local development programme-design and has also coordinated and participated in several applied research and development projects focusing on social inclusion, community development and practice-oriented social work education.

 Associate Prof. Andrea Rácz